 With this frame of mind, it’s no wonder why there’s an association between body perception and social media.
 A 2011 study found that girls who spend a lot of time on social media have body image problems.
 Another 2014 university study found a link between teens who use Facebook and disordered eating.
 In fact, one treatment center found that 30% to 50% of its eating disorder patients used social media.

 In addition, a 2017 study connects social media and body image.
-Among more than 100 female undergraduates, it found that interacting with peers changed their body perceptions.
+Among more than 100 female undergraduates, the study found that interacting with peers changed their body perceptions.
 After interacting with family members, though, their perceptions didn’t change.
 These findings suggest that engaging with attractive peers on social media negatively affects body image.

 Despite this, Mental Health America notes that social media doesn’t directly cause body perception issues.
-Instead, it acts as a trigger for those with a predisposition for mental health conditions.
+Instead, it acts as a trigger for those with a predisposition to mental health conditions.
 The reason is that using social media increases exposure to body shaming and competition with peers.
 These elements can make mental health tendencies worse, such as disordered eating.

 The Risk of Other Mental Health Issues